cabloy/zova/cabloy-docs/guide/essentials/scope/constant.md

 ## Define Constant

-Taking the module `test-demo` as an example, define the `Constant` of the module:
+Taking the module `a-demo` as an example, define the `Constant` of the module:

-`src/module/test-demo/src/config/constants.ts`
+`src/module/a-demo/src/config/constants.ts`

 ```typescript{2-5}
 export const constants = {